JakubStachh/Swift-Projects-WIP/README.md

 #### But if you're using e.g. Windows Powershell you should:

-- Make sure you have GO installed.
-You can install it using [GO](https://go.dev/doc/install):
+- Make sure you have Swift installed.
+You can install it using [Swift](https://www.swift.org/install/):

   ```
-  go version
+  swift --version
   ```

 - [Download](https://github.com/JakubStachh/GO-Projects/archive/refs/heads/main.zip) the code